-When you became a Christian, you didn't learn all at once everything there is to know about the Christian life.
-That means that people who have been saved awhile know some things that newer believers don't.
+But when you became a Christian, did you learn all at once everything there is to know about the Christian life?
+No. That means that people who have been saved awhile know some things that newer believers don't.

 2. We know things others still don't know.